-- No furniture should include Polystyrene packaging. - All plastic should include a minimum of 30% recycled content supported by evidence. - All cardboard packaging should be sourced from traceable and responsible timber sources.
+- No furniture should include Polystyrene packaging. - All plastic should include a minimum of 30% recycled content evidenced by Global Recycled Standard (GRS) certification or equivalent. - All cardboard packaging should be sourced from traceable and responsible timber sources.

 Chemicals

 DFS is committed to implementing business practices that minimise the impact of our operations, products and services on the people and the environment, including impacts associated with the use of hazardous substances and the production of waste.